Pandemic Perspectives

 Runtime: 92 minutes

-Pricing: 72-hour rental for $3.99 or purchase for $9.99
+Pricing: rental $3.99 or purchase $9.99

-Educational version DVD with PPR – UPC 810134942318: visit HERE
+Educational version DVD with PPR – UPC 810134942318 – available HERE

-Digital Site License: please contact [email protected] for information
+Digital Site License: use contact form

 “Pandemic Perspectives presents a unique window into responses — institutional, personal, and communal — to the COVID-19 pandemic.
 Conversations with people in different fields of endeavor turn into something more, when viewed together: a paean to human creativity and resilience, even in the midst of a devastating pandemic.”
 Christopher Celenza, James B. Knapp Dean, Johns Hopkins University